From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsubsection{Model Ownership Verification}

-Emulating LLM behavior requires understanding the workings of a model.
-An attacker seeks to exploit or verify the properties of an LLM.
-The goals of an adversary include model extraction, where they attempt to recreate the model by extensively querying it, watermark detection to identify hidden patterns and replicate ownership verification, and adversarial attacks to introduce subtle input perturbations that deceive the model into making incorrect predictions.
-Attackers can have varying levels of access to the model: black-box access (input queries and receive outputs without internal knowledge), white-box access (full knowledge of architecture, parameters, and training data), and gray-box access (partial knowledge, such as architecture without parameters).
+Model ownership verification techniques use watermarks to safeguard against adversaries by helping model creators prove ownership, even if adversaries attempt to emulate the model’s functionality.
+For an adversary, emulating LLM behavior requires understanding the workings of a model.
+An adversary's goals include model extraction - where they seek to exploit or verify the properties of an LLM and recreate the model by extensively querying it.
+Attackers can have varying levels of access to the model: \textit{black-box access} (input queries and receive outputs without internal knowledge), \textit{white-box access} (full knowledge of architecture, parameters, and training data), and \textit{gray-box access} (partial knowledge, such as architecture without parameters).

 The attack conditions define the environment and constraints under which the attack is conducted.
-These conditions include resource constraints (computational resources like processing power, memory, and time), access constraints (level of access such as black box, white box, or gray box), knowledge assumptions (information the attacker has about the model, including architecture, training data, or defense mechanisms), detection and evasion (avoiding detection if the model has monitoring systems), and performance metrics (criteria for evaluating attack success, such as accuracy of model extraction, watermark detection consistency, or successful adversarial perturbations).
+These conditions include resource constraints (computational resources like processing power, memory, and time), access constraints (black box, white box, or gray box), knowledge assumptions (information the attacker has about the model, including architecture, training data, or defense mechanisms), detection and evasion (avoiding detection if the model has monitoring systems), and performance metrics (criteria for evaluating attack success, such as accuracy of model extraction, watermark detection consistency, or successful adversarial perturbations).

-Combating attackers often requires a watermarking technique to have low false positives, i.e., unauthorized use of LLMs is easily detected.
-Trigger set-based methods reduce the amount of false positives.
-Trigger sets are specific inputs designed to activate watermarks embedded within a model or dataset \cite{dai2022deephider,peng2023you,liu2023watermarking,tang2023did} out of which \cite{dai2022deephider} uses secret keys for embedding and detecting watermarks while others use lexical features for watermarking.
+Combating attackers often requires a technique with minimal false positives, i.e., the unauthorized emulation of LLMs is easily detected.
+For model ownership verification, techniques like trigger sets rely on the predictability of specific outputs given exact inputs.
+Trigger sets are specific inputs designed to activate watermarks embedded within a model or dataset \cite{dai2022deephider,peng2023you,liu2023watermarking,tang2023did}. \citet{dai2022deephider} uses secret keys for embedding and detecting watermarks, while others use lexical features for watermarking.

-Injecting secret signals/messages/signatures in the watermark generation process is also used for verification \cite{zhao2023protecting,zhang2023remark,cryptoeprint:2023/1661,qu2024provably,kuditipudi2023robust}. \citet{zhao2023provable} use a secret key to vary the length of the green list which allows for personalized watermarking.
-Another way to detect ownership is changing the appearance of the watermarked text such that it is imperceptible to the naked eye \cite{464718,POR20121075,sato2023embarrassingly}.